 Right to erasure (Article 17 DS-GVO)

-You can also request that we delete your data, provided that the legal requirements for this are met.
-This may be the case, among other things, if:
+You can request that we erase your personal data if the legal requirements for this are met.
+This is the case, for example, if:

-• You object to the processing of your data, and there are no overriding legitimate grounds for the processing, or you object to the processing of data for direct marketing purposes.
+• you object to the processing of your data and there are no overriding legitimate grounds for the processing or you object to data processing for direct marketing purposes

-• Processing is not necessary to ensure compliance with a legal obligation requiring us to process your data.
+• The processing is not necessary to ensure compliance with a legal obligation that requires us to process your data

 Right to restriction of processing (Article 18 DS-GVO)

-You may request us to restrict the processing of your data if:
+You have the right to demand that we restrict the processing of your personal data if

-• You dispute the accuracy of the data within the time we need to verify the accuracy of the data.
+• You contest the accuracy of the data, for the period during which we verify the accuracy.

-• The processing is unlawful, and you object to the erasure of your data and request the restriction of its use instead.
+• the processing is unlawful, but you request the restriction of use instead of erasure

-• We no longer need your data, but you need it to assert, exercise or defend legal rights.
+• We no longer need your data, but you need it to assert, exercise or defend legal claims

 Right to data portability (Article 20 DS-GVO)

-If you have any questions in this regard, please contact our data protection officer by email at datenschutz@compay.de or by mail at:
+If you have any questions, please contact our data protection officer at datenschutz@compay.de or our support team at service@compay.de

 Compay GmbH